-According to Article 41 of the Labour Code is considered as wage or salary any sum of money or kind appraisable in money that the employee receives for his work, excluding meal, transportation and travel allowances, family benefits and others.
-Also, wages can be fixed or variable, calculated on the basis of time or productivity, paid in cash in full or partly in kind.
-Article 42 of the Code states that it includes salary, overtime payments, commissions, and profit share.
+According to Article 41 of the Labour Code is considered as wage or salary any sum of money or goods appraisable in money that the employee receives for his/her work, excluding meal, transportation and travel allowances, family benefits and others.
+Also, wages can be fixed or variable, calculated on the basis of time or productivity, paid in cash in full or partly in goods.
+Article 42 of the Labour Code establishes that the concept of wage includes salary, overtime payments, commissions, and profit share.